The latest issue of BBC Countryfile magazine is out with not one, but two pieces of mine!

 Last night’s Countryfile programme was from Shropshire – in fact, it was from just the other side of the Long Mynd, here in Church Stretton.
 I’d already climbed Ragleth Hill earlier in the morning, appreciating the sunshine we hadn’t seen for a few days.
 Walking […]

 The June issue of BBC Countryfile explores Britain’s coastline, and my 3-mile walk around Dinas Head kicks off this month’s Great Days Out section.
 (Don’t forget – always abide by current Covid-19 lockdown guidance.)
-WHOOPS!
-Gremlins at the magazine have inadvertently used the wrong route […]
+To read the article in full on the BBC Countryfile magazine […]

 Check out the October issue of BBC Countryfile magazine for my Welsh Border Seven Castle Challenge.
 This month’s theme is castles, and sitting on the border with the country with more castles per square mile than any other country in the world, I had to […]